ThomasBittner1/KangarooDocumentation/kangaroo/docs/python/python1.md

 Unless you switch to the character with the upper comboboxes, then he'll reload anyway
 ![Alt text](../images/python_reloadButton.jpg)
 !!! warning "Remember!"
-    Forgetting to click the **reload** button is a very common thing with kangaroo begginers.
+    Forgetting to click the **reload** button is a very common thing with kangaroo beginners.
 So best write it down ;-) Now let's look at the function.
 The important thing is the decorator that starts with *@builderTools.add...*.
 If you don't have that, the function won't show up in the Builder.
 Do you see the **iOrder=16** parameter in the code above?
 That's the order number where shows up in the